Analog Recording¶

 Usage¶

-When you are recording your test using the application you may come to a point where there are user actions that you need to record that don’t have any identifiable objects (for example drawing a signature).
-You can click on the ‘Analog’ button on the recorder to engage Analog mode:
+When you are recording your test using the application, you may reach a point where you need to record user actions that don’t have any identifiable objects (for example, drawing a signature).
+You can click the 'Analog' button on the recorder to engage Analog mode:

-Now when you use the mouse and keyboard to test the application, Rapise is storing the coordinates of your mouse clicks and keyboard events and storing them in a separate .ARF file that is part of your test project.
+Now, when you use the mouse and keyboard to test the application, Rapise stores the coordinates of your mouse clicks and keyboard events in a separate .ARF file that is part of your test project.

-Once completed, the entire analog section is included as one step within the complete test script so you can include an analog sequence within a test script that contains other non-analog events.
-This lets you have the robustness of true object-based recording for 95% of your test and analog when you need it for the remaining 5%.
+Once completed, the entire analog section is included as a single step within the complete test script, allowing you to include an analog sequence within a test script that contains other non-analog events.
+This provides the robustness of true object-based recording for 95% of your test and analog recording when you need it for the remaining 5%.
 This is the best of both worlds.